The Psychology of Eating

 - Do exercise instead of eating when you are bored.

 - Do be attentive when you eat.
-Don’t eat while watching TV, working, driving.
+Don’t eat while watching TV, working, driving or standing.

 - Do only eat in certain settings (kitchen table).